“There is only one sun. We can’t all claim to only have one way to use the light, but we can REDEFINE how we choose to express it. “

 JCP : I have always had a passion for creating and expressing myself through art.
 It’s something I’m attracted to without thinking too much about why.
-I am driven to capture simple, emotional, and thought provoking images.
-I have become obsessed with light so much I will stop and stare to appreciate a golden glow on a building or shadow covering my son’s cheek.
+I am driven to capture simple, emotional, and thought-provoking images.
+I have become obsessed with light so much I will stop and start to appreciate a golden glow on a building or shadow covering my son’s cheek.
 If I’m with someone I’ll make sure they appreciate it too! haha

 Transforming moments into art is extremely satisfying and powerful.

 When did you first learn this technique?
 Or, when did you first realize you liked this topic?